lake-wg/edhoc/draft-ietf-lake-edhoc.md

 SUITES_R : [ supported : 2* suite ] / suite
 ~~~~~~~~~~~

-SUITES_R contains all cipher suites which the Responder supports, not restricted to a subset of SUITES_I.
+SUITES_R contains all cipher suites which the Responder supports, not restricted to SUITES_I.
 If a single supported cipher suite is conveyed with SUITES_R then the supported cipher suite is encoded as an int instead of an array.

 ### Cipher Suite Negotiation